Vending machines can provide a variety of functions for customers.

 2. Vinyl or branding

 Sporting your Vending Machine Business on the machines isn’t as expensive as it sounds.
-You can make minimalist, customized logo vinyl for less than ₹1000.

-In reality, the branding costs can become insignificant if the space is used for advertising.
-Vending Machine advertisements can generate substantial revenue for the business owner which would easily cover the branding cost within one cycle.
+Vending Machine advertisements can generate substantial revenue for the business owner, which would easily cover the branding cost within one cycle.

 3. Transportation

-Since vending machines are heavy and bulky machines, their cost of transportation can be pretty hefty.
 If the machine is ordered from an overseas manufacturer, the cost of transportation can be as much as the cost of the machine itself, if not more.

-However, this aspect of investment shouldn’t be a deal-breaker because of the abundance of local vending machine manufacturers like Wendor.
-Besides, many online sellers of vending machines offer free delivery in select cities in India.
+However, this investment aspect shouldn’t be a deal-breaker because of the abundance of top vending machine manufacturers like Wendor.

-2. Recurring Costs To Run A Vending Machine
+Recurring Costs To Run A Vending Machine

-1. Online system cost
+1. Online System Cost

-This expense is optional, based on whether the business owner is looking for an app-based online system for their business brand.
-Developing an app can cost more than ₹3,00,000 and wouldn’t be as profitable if the business owner isn’t looking to expand the vending machine business to a very large scale.
+Developing an app can cost more than ₹3,00,000 and wouldn’t be as profitable if the business owner isn’t looking to expand the vending machine business to a large scale.

 2. Per transaction cost (zero for UPI)